Miso Kale Salad with Miso Roasted Tofu

 Note: Add the dressing to taste.
 Some heads of kale are smaller than others, so just use the amount of dressing for the amount of kale you have.

-Add in parmesan cheese, and toss to coat.
+Add in parmesan cheese (if using), and toss to coat.

 Top the salad with the roasted tofu.